 The Learning Vine is a preschool program of The Grapevine Family & Community Resource Center.
-Beginning Fall 2017, the program will be held Monday, Wednesday and Friday mornings and will welcome 3-5 year old children.
+The program will be held Monday, Wednesday and Friday mornings and will welcome 3-5 year old children.
 Families can choose a drop-off option or take part in the parent cooperative, where parents stay on site and are active in the program (preparing snack, working in the classroom, doing activities and projects, organizing field trips and special events, making books, caring for siblings and more).
 Our aim is to have an equal balance of families involved in the above options.
 Some families also participate in Better Beginnings Parent-Child Groups.

 Morning at The Learning Vine begins with a lively sing time.
 Led by teacher, Carol Lunan, children and parents sing timeless favorites such as Twinkle, Twinkle Little Star, and also learn new songs.
 Hand signs and finger plays accompany each song.
 As the year goes on simple games, like “Duck, Duck, Goose”, are also enjoyed.
 Carol will share the previous day’s artwork or other projects with the children and parents.
 Next the children make plans for the morning by choosing activities.
 Sponge painting, milkweed pod fairies, block building or dramatic play are just a few of the options.
 As choices are made, children place their colorful name tags on the “Planning Board”.